Homemade Cranberry Sauce has a delicious tangy-sweet flavor. Easy to make with simple ingredients.

 Homemade Cranberry Sauce

-- 1 cup water Or use orange juice.
+- 1 cup water Use unsweetened pineapple juice or orange juice.

 - 1 cup granulated sugar